Super-resolution of partially coherent bosonic sources: Background

 \section{Background}

 In this section we provide a rigorous mathematical background of the problem of imaging partially coherent point sources both in the classical (\secref{sec:classical_imaging}) as well as in the quantum mechanical case (\secref{sec:quantum_imaging}).
 In \secref{sec:qubit_model} we introduce the qubit model of \cite{Chrostowski2017}, which provides a simplified description of the imaging problem, whose validity we will elucidate on in \secref{sec:qubit_model_validity}.
-Finally, \secref{subs:param_est} reviews the key concepts in both classical and quantum statistical inference in relation to the problem of parameter estimation.
+Finally, \secref{subs:param_est} reviews the key concepts in both classical and quantum statistical inference.